OWASP/www-chapter-netherlands/index.md

 ## News
+* **On the 28th of October OWASP Netherlands will have an online Meetup.
+The Meetup will be streamed on YouTube.
+Check the "Upcoming Events" tab or the [Meetup page](https://www.meetup.com/OWASP-Chapter-Netherlands-Meetup/events/281228990/) for more information.**
 * **On the 30th of September OWASP Netherlands will organize a pub quiz.
 Check the [Meetup page](https://www.meetup.com/OWASP-Chapter-Netherlands-Meetup/events/280753395/) for more information.**
 * **Our neighbours to the south ([Belgium](https://www.owasp.org/www-chapter-belgium)) is holding a series of online events, on the third thursday of every month.**
 * **We are working on providing events in between, the first thursday of every month.** (work in progress)